Market

 Section 133 of the Act, read with Rule 7 of the Companies (Accounts) Rules, 2014 (as amended).

-(5) On the basis of the written representations received from the directors as on 31st March, 2024 taken on
+(5) On the basis of the written representations received from the directors as on 31st March, 2025 taken

-record by the Board of Directors, none of the directors is disqualified as on 31st March, 2024 from being
+on record by the Board of Directors, none of the directors is disqualified as on 31st March, 2025 from

 (6) we also audited the internal financial controls with reference to the financial statements of the Company